deanhiller/webpieces/README.md

 #### Advantages of webpieces

 * Over 370 customer facing tests(QA tests testing from customers point of view)
-* Ability to backpressure to prevent clients from writing to their sockets during extreme load so the server never falls over
-* Clients and the nio library uses also have backpressure mechanics that can be used to backpressure servers if desired(generally you should keep up with the server since you are a client though!!).
-If you back pressure a webpieces client talking to a webpieces server, the server could start backpressuring your client requests as well
-* holy crap, my back button always works.
-Developers are not even allowed to break that behavior as they are forced to make the back button work...#win
-* look ma, no restarting the server in development mode with complete java refactoring
 * your project is automatically setup with code coverage (for java and the generated html groovy)
 * LoginFilter automatically adds correct cache headers so if you are logged out, back button will not go back to some logged in page instead redirecting to login
 * built in 'very loose' checkstyle such that developers don't create 70+ line methods or 700+ line files or nasty anti-arrow pattern if statements
-* unlike Seam/JSF and heavyweight servers, you can slap down 1000+ of these as it is built for clustering and scale and being stateless!!! especially with noSQL databases.  with Seam/JSF, you lock your users to one node and when that goes out, if they are in the middle of buying a plane ticket, they are pretty much screwed.(ie. not a good design for large scale)
+* unlike Seam/JSF and heavyweight servers, you can slap down 1000+ nodes of this server as it is built for clustering and scale and being stateless!!! especially with noSQL databases.  with Seam/JSF, you lock your users to one node and when that goes out, if they are in the middle of buying a plane ticket, they are pretty much screwed.(ie. not a good design for large scale)
 * be blown away with the optimistic locking pattern.
 If your end users both post a change to the same entity, one will win and the other will go through a path of code where you can decide, 1. show the user his changes and the other users, 2. just tell the user it failed and to start over 3. let it overwrite the previous user code
-* prod server caches files using hash on content so all *.js files and *.css files are cached for a year and if file changes, the hash changes causing a reload
+* prod server caches files using hash on content so all *.js files and *.css files are cached for a year and if file changes, the hash changes cause an 'immediate' reload avoiding the 1 year cache time.  no confusing why is client X not working from this last deploy
 * dev server never tells browser to cache files so developer can modify file and not need to clear browser cache
 * %[..]% will verify a file actually exists at that route at build time so that you do not accidentally deploy web pages that link to nonexistent files
 * no erasing users input from forms which many websites do....soooo annoying